Akif-G/ERC20-Basic-Token/README.md

 # An Example of Exchange with 2 tokens
 ## Description of The Problem

-In this homework we will implement an ERC20 tokens, which are described as digital assets that is validated with a series of rules.
+In this example we will implement an ERC20 tokens, which are described as digital assets that is validated with a series of rules.
 These rules are stand for standardized functions.
 After creating our first ERC20 Token with a specific names, in my case it will be MehmetGultekinToken (MGT), we are going to deploy a second one and also name it specifically, in my case it will be GultekinMehmetToken (GMT).

 #### Setup of Creator address: